ThanasisSoftwareDeveloper/Calendar-App-Desktop/README.md

 This project started as a **desktop application** (Electron + React) for daily personal use and as a portfolio piece.
 Over time it evolved into a **full-stack web app** with a Django REST API backend, deployed on Vercel + Render + Supabase.

-The name "Calendar App Desktop" was kept throughout — arguably incorrectly — but it reflects the history of the project.
+The name "Calendar App Desktop" was kept throughout, arguably incorrectly, but it reflects the history of the project.

 ---